Henry’s TD run in OT lifts Titans over skidding Ravens 30-24

 Titans: For the second time in 18 days, Tennessee faces AFC South rival Indianapolis next Sunday.

-Ravens: An AFC North matchup with unbeaten Pittsburgh on Thanksgiving night.
+Ravens: Baltimore has an AFC North matchup with unbeaten Pittsburgh on Thanksgiving night.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL